schandrika/volttron-docs/source/deploying-volttron/platform-configuration.rst

 The `config` file in `VOLTTRON_HOME` is the config file used by the platform.
 This configuration file specifies the behavior of the platform at runtime, including which message bus it uses, the name of the platform instance, and the address bound to by :term:`VIP`.
-The `VOLTTRON Config`_ wizard (explained below) can be used to configure an instance for the first time.
-The user may run the wizard again or edit the config file directly as necessary for operations.
-The following is a simple  example `config` for a multi-platform deployment:
+The following is a simple  example `config`:

 ::